catilly/hcol_senior_thesis/README.md

 This directory contains the following sub-directories and files:

-- **simulate_expression_prediction_v2.R**: A set of custom R functions that are used throughout our study, documented in detail.
-This contains processing and model-fitting functions (including our novel method XP-EN) employed in the demo, but it also contains functions for simulating gene expression.

 - **Data**: Contains preprocessed data for chromosome 21.
     - **Data/C1_lists**: Contains SNP lists for chr21 genes for use in XP-BLUP and XP-EN.
 These were obtained by running association tests in the EUR data using the plink --assoc command and a p-value cutoff of 1.5e-4.
     - **Data/Expression**: Contains Geuvadis expression data from Lappalainen et al. (2013).
 The data has been filtered to include only chr21 genes for which Lappalainen et al. discovered a significant association in either EUR or YRI.